 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 If there are multiple security lines, I always scope out the crowd for length but also for who’s in it.
 In the movie Up In The Air, George Clooney’s character Ryan Bingham hilariously says, “Never get behind people travelling with infants.
-I’ve never seen a stroller collapse in less than 20 minutes.
-Old people are worse.
-Their bodies are littered with hidden metal and they never seem to appreciate how little time they have left on earth.”
+I’ve never seen a stroller collapse in less than 20 minutes.”

 YouTube video

-FYI: Ryan has never been behind me and my wife because we used a Doona stroller and we’d have that thing collapsed before he could put his briefcase on the conveyor belt!
+FYI: Ryan has never been behind me or my wife because when we had really little ones, we never traveled without our Doona stroller and we’d have that thing collapsed before he could put his briefcase on the conveyor belt.

-If you think going through security in the U.S. is a pain, then you’ve never been through Israel’s Ben Gurion Airport.
-It’s on another level and starts before you even enter the airport grounds.
-In the U.K., they don’t mess around either and their screeners have no problem holding you up for 30-45 minutes if your bag gets flagged for the stupidest thing.
+If you think going through security in the U.S. is a pain, then you’ve never been through London Heathrow.
+They don’t mess around and their screeners have no problem holding you up for 30-45 minutes if your bag gets flagged for the slightest thing.

-That’s why, when I travel through London’s Heathrow, I make sure all of my electronics (including the cords), and liquids (even a little tube of lip balm) are placed in a bin so they don’t take what seems like hours to go through your bag.
+That’s why, when I travel through Heathrow, I make sure all of my electronics, including the cords, and liquids (even a little tube of lip balm) are placed in a bin so they don’t take what seems like hours to go through my bag.

 Sammy’s right.
 This is straight from the UK Government’s website: “Make sure your electronic devices are charged before you travel.
 If your device does not switch on when requested, you will not be allowed to take it onto the aircraft.”